amorenew/assets_scanner_plus/README.md

 * `className`: The class name of the `r.dart`.

+* `fileName`: The file name of the generated file.

 * `ignoreComment`: Indicate the comments need to be generated or not.
 Note that the you can't preview the images assets if `ignoreComment` is `true`.

 Here the example of the `assets_scanner_plus_options.yaml` file: